garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 5 Routing.md

     routeParameters.setStops(stops)
     ```

-1. After adding the stops, call `RouteTask.solveRouteWithParameters` to solve the route asynchronously.
+1. After adding the stops, call `RouteTask.solveRoute` to solve the route asynchronously.
 In the completion code for that call, get the first route and add it as a graphic:

     ```
-    routeTask.solveRouteWithParameters(routeParameters, completion: { (routeResult, err) in
-        if 0 < routeResult?.routes.count {
+    routeTask.solveRoute(with: routeParameters, completion: { (routeResult, err) in if 0 < (routeResult?.routes.count)! {
-            graphics.addObject(AGSGraphic(
+            graphics.add(AGSGraphic(
                 geometry: routeResult!.routes[0].routeGeometry,
                 symbol: self.ROUTE_LINE_SYMBOL))
         }